Skip to content

 Audi A4

 While the Focus will entertain on a twisty backroad, the Audi A4 will soothe on a long and arduous motorway journey.
 It’s comfortable, feels plush and has powerful engines that make light work of getting up to the national speed limit.
-As we write this, a brand-new A4 in range-topping Black Edition trim is around £40,000 but, if you can cope without having the very latest number plate, you can find six-month-old examples sneaking under £30,000.
+A brand-new A4 in range-topping Black Edition trim was around £40,000 but, if you can cope without having the very latest number plate, you can find nearly new examples sneaking under £30,000.
 Just imagine how smug you’d feel at that saving!

 Shop used Audi A4 cars for sale at Motorpoint or read our Audi A4 review